dabit3/next.js-amplify-workshop/README.md

 ## Updating and deleting posts

-Next, let's add a way for a signed in user to edit and delete posts.
+Next, let's add a way for a signed in user to edit and delete their posts.

 First, create a new folder named __edit-posts__ in the __pages__ directory.
 Then, create a file named __[id].js__ in this folder.